 Which is NOT what we want considering Google is the #1-used search engine in the U.S!

-When someone uses Google Maps to search for a church close to them, your correct and updated information on the internet (including in Google My Business) will enable your ranking in Google Maps to be higher than those other churches who didn’t take the time.
+When someone uses Google Maps to search for a church close to them, your correct and updated information on the internet (including in Google Business Profile) will enable your ranking in Google Maps to be higher than those other churches who didn’t take the time.

 See these 3 churches in Miami?